Adequate Seven: History

 Adequate Seven formed in November 2000 and played their first gig only four weeks later.
 The band drew upon a diverse selection of influences in creating their sound.
 In February 2001 the band released the Adequate Seven EP, a 5-track EP on their own label Breaking World Records.

-The band was brought to the attention of London-based label Household Name Records who featured one of the band's tracks on their 2002 label sampler, following this with the release of Adequate Seven's début full-length Songs of Innocence and of Experience in March 2003 to critical acclaim.
+The band was brought to the attention of London-based label Household Name Records who featured one of the band's tracks on their 2002 label sampler.
+The label the released Adequate Seven's debut full-length Songs of Innocence and of Experience in March 2003 to critical acclaim.

 Adequate Seven embarked on several tours, across the UK as well as mainland Europe, with bands such as Hundred Reasons, Capdown, The Suicide Machines and Fishbone as well as opening up for the likes of Cypress Hill and The Slackers.

 In the middle of 2004, Matt (Squeak) Price and Jonny Prosser left the band to pursue other musical directions.
 Gavin Fitzjohn and WD Davies were recruited by the band as replacements.
-Adequate Seven also played Compass Point Festival in Cardiff and appeared on the BBC Radio 1 Lock Up stage at the 2006 Reading Festival (Carling Weekend).

-By the time Adequate Seven split up in 2006, they had played nearly 600 gigs all over Europe and had recorded 6 BBC sessions, 2 albums and an EP.
-The band left a unique musical legacy which has continued to influence bands around the world.
-Their albums are still regularly included in lists of great but obscure records in the music press, including on the NME's list in 2012.